 Since Tarot’s origins are to be found in the Middle Ages and the Moon speaks of feminine powers and energy, it’s easy to understand why this card is often associated with black magic.

 But it all goes way deeper than that.
 It is one of the richest cards in the deck.

 The Moon is the card of the Yin, feminine energy, of attraction and magnetism.
-It speaks of the things that can not always be seen in broad daylight; everything that happens below the surface.
+It speaks of the things that can’t be seen in broad daylight; it’s everything that happens below the surface.

-The crab in the water not only represents the card’s main star sign (Cancer) but also the important work that happens below the surface: in the darkness.
+The crab in the water not only represents the card’s main star sign (Cancer) but also the important work that happens below the surface and in the darkness.
 The crab’s work is to eat anything bad at the bottom of the lake to make sure no bad smell comes to the surface.
-The crab is above all, a metaphor of our subconscious.
+It is above all, a metaphor of our subconscious.

 This is one of the many things happening on this card.
 Others include rumours, maternity and secrets.